 If your information is correct, you’ll be required to input a one time pin (OTP) which will be sent to your phone number attached to your bank number or you use hardware token if you have one.

 Note that some banks require you to register to be ready to do some online transactions.
 I use GTBank Naira Mastercard together with hardware internet bank token and haven’t encountered any problem with funding my ad account using the PayU payment processor.

-FAQ: Can I pay with my verve card/ ANSWER: Yes you can now use your verve card.
+FAQ: Can I pay with my verve card.
+ANSWER: No, you can not use your verve card.

 In conclusion, I hope you’ll be ready to buy facebook ads in Nigeria together with your naira debit cards without glitches.
 Verve cards are not currently accepted, we do hope that more Nigerians will start and continue paying with any of their their debit cards.